Tag: media coverage

 The New York Times gets all politics right.
 Or wrong.

-The headline on p.
+By GEORGE SALAMON / The headline on p.
 A1 of the June 16 New York Times read: “Population Shifts Turning All Politics National.”
-The story by Ashley Parker and Jonathan Martin drew that conclusion from the results of two elections, the one in Virginia that cost Eric Cantor his position as majority leader in the House and one in Mississippi that could unseat another Republican leader, Senator Thad … [Read more...] about The New York Times gets all politics right.
-Or wrong.
+The story by Ashley Parker and Jonathan Martin drew that conclusion from the results of two elections, the one in Virginia that cost Eric Cantor his position as majority leader in the House and one in Mississippi that could unseat another Republican leader, Senator Thad Cochran.
+The story proposed that “the axiom that ‘all politics is local’ is increasingly anachronistic.”
+But it’s just this axiom that inspired Dave Carr’s column on the same day.